USDA RMA – AGENTS, LOSS ADJUSTERS AND POLICYHOLDERS

-- to any competent law enforcement agency, regulatory body, government agency, court or other third party where we believe disclosure is necessary (i) as a matter of applicable law or regulation, (ii) to exercise, establish or defend our legal rights, or (iii) to protect your vital interests or those of any other person;
+- To any competent law enforcement body, regulatory, government agency, court or other third party where we believe disclosure is necessary (i) as a matter of applicable law or regulation, (ii) to exercise, establish or defend our legal rights, or (iii) to protect your vital interests or those of any other person;

 - to any other person with your consent to the disclosure.

-Specifically, the servers of Producers Ag Insurance Group (ProAg) are located in the United States.
+Specifically, the servers of HCC Insurance Holdings Inc. are located in the United States.
 However, other TMHCC group companies are registered elsewhere, including in the EEA and operate around the world.
 This means that when we collect your information we may process it in any of these countries.

-We have implemented similar appropriate safeguards with our third-party service providers and partners and further details can be provided upon request.
+Our Standard Contractual Clauses can be provided on request.
+We have implemented similar appropriate safeguards with our third party service providers and partners and further details can be provided upon request.